cisco/mindmeld/source/userguide/entity_resolver.rst

 About the Exact Match text similarity model
 -------------------------------------------

-If you choose not to use Elasticsearch, Workbench provides a simple baseline version of entity resolution.
+If you choose not to use Elasticsearch, MindMeld provides a simple baseline version of entity resolution.
 This Exact Match Model only resolves to an object when the text exactly matches a canonical name or synonym.
 To use the Exact Match Model, add the following to your app config (``config.py``) located in the top level of your app folder:

 .. code-block:: python